 Program Info and Requirements

-Valley Health System’s dental program offers an accredited one-year Advanced Education in General Dentistry Program (AEGD) with a mission to provide a robust and diverse advanced education experience to individuals planning a career in general dentistry.
+Valley Health System’s dental program in partnership with NYU Langone Health offers a CODA accredited one-year Advanced Education in General Dentistry Residency Program (AEGD) with a mission to provide a robust and diverse advanced clinical education experience for individuals planning a career in general dentistry.
 Valley Health is a network of community health centers that provides primary and preventative care to more than 72,000 patients each year in southern West Virginia, southeastern Ohio and eastern Kentucky.

-Our training centers at Valley Health-East Huntington, Westmoreland, and Wayne are modern facilities that each house a medical, dental, and a behavioral health department.
-Valley-Health East Huntington and Wayne also include a pharmacy department with pharmacy residents and an optometry department.
-Each center is fully equipped with modern equipment that includes Dentrix electronic dental records, digital radiography, nitrous oxide, and an endodontic rotary and obturation system.
+Our training centers at Valley Health-East Huntington, Westmoreland, and Wayne are modern facilities that each provide medical, dental, and a behavioral health services.
+Valley-Health East Huntington and Wayne also include pharmacy and optometry services.
+Each center is fully equipped with modern equipment that including electronic dental records (Dentrix) and digital radiography (Dexis)

 As part of the Valley Health oral health team, you will be afforded additional educational opportunities over and above the AEGD didactic requirements.
-You will be participating in our dental section meetings that include lunch and learn opportunities on innovative products and techniques from dental vendors, interesting and unusual case presentations by Valley Health dentists, and discussion of staff, personnel management, insurance, billing, and account receivable issues.
-Valley Health also conducts general provider (all disciplines) meetings that focus on general themes including risk management, quality assurance and improvement as well as other topics of general interest.
-Other training sessions are offered throughout the year by the human resources department on such topics as leadership training and conflict resolution and by the nursing department on basic CPR and Narcan administration as well as other subjects.
+Valley Health is an organizational member of the National Network for Oral Health Access (NNOHA) which provides educational opportunities designed specifically for safety net oral health providers.
+You will also participate in our dental section meetings that include lunch and learn opportunities that focus on innovative products and techniques as well as interesting and unique case presentations by Valley Health dentists, discussion of staffing, personnel management, insurance, billing, and account receivable issues.
+Additionally, Valley Health conducts general provider (all health discipline) meetings that focus on general themes including risk management, quality assurance and improvement as well as other topics of general interest.
+Other training sessions are offered throughout the year by the human resources department on topics such as leadership training, conflict resolution, and other subjects designed to enhance your ability to manage staffing issues.

 Living in Huntington